-As the actual outturn for 2023/24 was an overspend of £1.225m, the Council withdrew £1.225m from General Reserves rather than the budgeted nil requirement.
-The General Reserves balance at 31st March 2024 was £9.852m, with no contribution from General Reserves committed to funding the 2024/25 revenue budget.
-The following chart shows the movement in the level of General Fund Balances including the minimum recommended prudent balance, which has been increased to £4.9m this year.
-There is therefore potentially £5.0m available before reaching this level, although careful consideration will need to be given to the required level of General Reserves in future years as the on-going impact on spending and funding becomes clearer over the months and years ahead.
+As the actual outturn for 2024/25 was an underspend of £0.742m, the Council returned £0.742m to General Reserves rather than the budgeted nil movement.
+The General Reserves balance at 31st March 2025 was £10.594m, with no contribution from General

+Reserves committed to funding the 2025/26 revenue budget.
+The following chart shows the movement in the level of General Fund Balances including the minimum recommended prudent balance, which was increased to £4.9m in 2023/24 to reflect the growing net revenue budget.
+There is therefore potentially £5.7m available before reaching this level, although careful consideration will need to be given to the required level of General Reserves in future years as the on-going impact on spending and funding becomes clearer over the months and years ahead.